rclone/rclone/docs/content/commands/rclone_mount.md

 First set up your remote using `rclone config`.
 Check it works with `rclone ls` etc.

-Start the mount like this
+Start the mount like this (note the & on the end to put rclone in the background).

     rclone mount remote:path/to/files /path/to/local/mount &